playcanvas/developer.playcanvas.com/docs/user-manual/scripting/esm-scripts.md

   Your browser does not support the video tag.
 </video>

-### Modern class based syntax

 :::info
-ESM Scripts are available in PlayCanvas engine 1.70.0
+ESM Scripts are available in PlayCanvas engine 2.0.0
 :::

 ES Modules are a modern standardized way of writing JavaScript, which provide a richer set of features and solve many of their shortcomings of classic scripts.
 This means you can import modules locally from an asset registry or externally via a CDN.
 This gives you much more flexibility in how you structure your projects whilst being able to leverage existing libraries in the wider JavaScript ecosystem, such as NPM.